 - Add the flour, salt, egg and oil into a stand mixer bowl fitted with a dough hook attachment.

-- Transfer the dough to a lightly greased bowl and cover with a cloth.
+- Transfer the dough to a lightly greased bowl and cover with a cloth or plastic wrap.

-- Let the dough rise in a warm location, about 1-1.5 hours, until doubled in size.
+- Let the dough rise in a warm location, anywhere from 1-1.5 hours, or until doubled in size, depending on how warm your kitchen is.

 - Preheat oven to 350°F/177°C.

-- Divide the buns into 10 equal pieces, about 62g each.
+- Divide the buns into 10 equal pieces, about 60g each.

 - With a rolling pin, roll the dough into an oval shape about 7" in length.